 Mounting the tyre

-Finish mounting the tyre at the valve to avoid pinching the inner tube.
+Finish mounting the tyre opposite the valve to avoid pinching the inner tube.

-Never mount your tyre with a screwdriver or a tyre lever, as you risk pinching and puncturing the inner tube.
+Never mount your tyre with a tool or a tyre lever, as you risk pinching and puncturing the inner tube.

 Inflating the tyre